Italo-Turkish War: Europe, Balkans, and World War I

 The Italo-Turkish War illustrated to the French and British governments that Italy was more valuable to them inside the Triple Alliance than being formally allied with the Entente.
 In January 1912, the French diplomat Paul Cambon wrote to Raymond Poincaré that Italy was "more burdensome than useful as an ally.
 Against Austria, she harbours a latent hostility that nothing can disarm".
 The tensions within the Triple Alliance would eventually lead Italy to sign the 1915 Treaty of London, which had it abandon the Triple Alliance and join the Entente.

 In Italy itself, massive funerals for fallen heroes brought the Catholic Church closer to the government from which it had long been alienated.
 There emerged a cult of patriotic sacrifice in which the colonial war was celebrated in an aggressive and imperialistic way.
 The ideology of "crusade" and "martyrdom" characterised the funerals.
 The result was to consolidate Catholic war culture among devout Italians, which was soon expanded to include Italian involvement in the Great War (1915–1918).
 That aggressive spirit was revived by the Fascists in the 1920s to strengthen their popular support.

-The resistance in Libya was an important experience for the young officers of the Ottoman Army, such as Mustafa Kemal Bey, Enver Bey, Ali Fethi Bey, Cami Bey, Nuri Bey and many others.
-These young officers were to perform important military duties and accomplishments in the First World War, lead the Turkish Independence War and found the Republic of Turkey.
+The resistance in Libya was an important experience for the young officers of the Ottoman Army, such as Mustafa Kemal Bey, Enver Bey, Ali Fethi Bey, Cami Bey, Nuri Bey, and many others.
+These young officers were to perform important military duties and accomplishments in World War I, lead the Turkish Independence War and found the Republic of Turkey.